 "Collateral" means collateral pledged or transferred by any one or more than one Enron Party or Counterparty Party, as applicable, (including, without limitation, any such collateral transferred by the Collateral Administrator on behalf of any such Parties) to secure payment or performance of any of its/their Obligations to any one or more than one Counterparty Party or Enron Party, as applicable, including without limitation, each Letter of Credit.

-"Collateral Administrator" means the Party designated in the Collateral Annex to administer the Collateral for each Group in accordance with the Collateral Annex.

-"Collateral Annex" means the Collateral Annex attached hereto as Annex A and made a part of this Agreement.

 "Counterparty Affiliate" means each Counterparty Party and each of its now and hereafter existing Affiliates.